 3) Allows you to establish depths of things like turned hollow forms or vases, even when the gap openings are wide.
 Too, you can use it to transfer depths/positions, such as when nailing shelves and trying to locate the position of the shelf.

-This tool allows the user to, easily, lay out lines at ninety degrees off a straight edge using a standard L-square.
-Using it is far quicker and more accurate than the usual practice of trying to hold the square to the edge of the material.
+This tool allows the user to, easily, lay out lines at ninety degrees off a straight edge using a standard L-square far quicker and more accurately than the usual practice of trying to hold the square to the edge of the material;

-In the depth gauge mode, this tool also allows the user to establish depths of items with large openings up to a diameter equal to just a little less than the length of the tool.
+In the "depth gauge mode," this tool also allows the user to establish depths of items with small or large openings, up to a diameter equal to just a little less than the length of the tool; and,

 Step 1: USING THE L-SQUARE FUNCTION (Setting Up Ninety Degree Lines)